First published: 19/03/2020

 Short-term, with restrictions.
 Please contact LR for further details.

 ASME Inspection / Joint Reviews

-	In countries where travel restriction is in place, ASME and NB are accepting request for cancellations from manufacturers/repair organisations in view COVID-19 situation.
+In countries where travel restriction are in place, ASME and NB are accepting request for cancellations from manufacturers/repair organizations in view COVID-19 situation.
 Extensions are equally granted.
 Businesses need to approach ASME/NB and not LR.